khaosophy/blogfolio/src/content/blog/astro-header-anchors.md

 #### Properties

-The properties option allows you to define attributes on the link that the plugin is adding to the markup.
-For example, if you want a class name or a data attribute -- or something for accessibility -- this would be the place to do it.
+The properties option allows you to define attributes on the element that the plugin is adding to the markup and the heading is being manipulated.
+For example, if you want a class name, or a data attribute, or something for accessibility, this setting is the place to do it.

-We are using both `headingProperties` and regular `properties`.
+This blog is using both `headingProperties` and regular `properties` options.
 The `headingProperties` modifies the heading element that is being used as the anchor, while `properties` modifies the added `a` element.
-Without either, for example, this is the markup that gets added to our DOM:
+Without either, for example, this is the markup that gets added to our DOM (assuming `behavier` is `prepend`):

 ```
 <h1 id="unique">